wasmerio/wasmer.io/_posts/wasmer-takes-webassembly-libraries-manistream-with-wai.md

 ```console
 $ cargo wapm
 ```

-Publishing requires installing `wapm` with [the Wasmer installer](https://docs.wasmer.io/ecosystem/wapm/getting-started) and the `[cargo wapm](https://github.com/wasmerio/cargo-wapm)`  helper installed (`cargo install cargo-wapm`).
-If you haven't already, make sure to run `wapm login` to log into your WAPM account.

 *Note: WAI also works with other languages, such as C or C++.
 If you want to publish packages to wapm with it, you will need to use `wapm publish` instead of `cargo wapm`.*